We've independently reviewed this article to make sure it's as accurate as we can make it.

 - Select “Factory Reset”.

-- Your TV will then ask you if you would like to proceed with the factory reset.
+- Your TV will then ask if you want to proceed with the factory reset.
 Press “OK” to continue.

 - Once the reset is complete, try to power on the TV.
-If it continues to restart loop, try the other fixes in this article.
+If the restart loop is still present, please try the other fixes in this article.

-Here are the steps you need to update your TV’s software.
+Here are the steps you need to follow to update your TV’s software:

 - Select “Software Update” or “System Update”.
 (Options will vary depending on your TV).
 Your television will then scan for available updates.

-- Once scanned, you should be able to choose “Update Now”.
-This will make the software update begin.
+- Once scanned, you should be able to choose “Update Now” and start the update.

-- Once it is complete, try to power on the TV.
-If it continues to restart loop, move on to the other fixes in this article.
+- Once the update is complete, try to power on the TV.

 Tips for Sony TVs

-While we can’t cover every TV model or brand, here’s a few tips for any Sony owners out there (with LG TV’s covered below).
+While I can’t cover every TV model or brand, here are a few tips for Sony owners (with LG TVs covered below).

 A restarting issue on Sony Android TVs is often caused by the Wifi/ IR board, which is very inexpensive and easy to replace.
 Although there is no way to know unless you try it and it should be noted again, that opening the tv is a risk and shouldn’t be advised.